Skip to content

 In tourist coastal towns during summer, pharmacies often skip the siesta and stay open continuously 09:00–22:00.
 Always check the door — opening hours are posted clearly.

-Spanish law guarantees that every locality has at least one pharmacy open 24/7.
-They take turns: on any given night, one pharmacy in your town is the farmacia de guardia (the "on-duty pharmacy") and stays open round the clock.
+Spanish law guarantees every locality has at least one pharmacy open 24/7.
+Pharmacies take turns: on any given night, one in your town is the farmacia de guardia (on-duty pharmacy) and stays open round the clock.
+You can find tonight's on-duty pharmacy three ways.

 Three ways to find tonight's on-duty pharmacy: